omundy/learn-javascript/javascript-1/1-2-control-flow/control-flow.md

 In the above diagram, an **`if`** statement is used to either run the statement block, or not, depending on whether the condition is true or false.

 Here is the syntax for a basic `if` statement.

+<img src="../../assets/img/javascript-anatomy-if-code-block.png" width="800">

 In this case, if the value stored in `apples` is a number greater than 3, then the message will be logged to the console.

-<img src="../../assets/img/javascript-anatomy-if-code-block.png" width="800">

-We use an **`if/else`** to execute different code, if the first condition is not met.
+We can use an **`else`** to execute different code, if the first condition is not met.

 <img src="../../assets/img/javascript-diagram-control-structures-if-else.png" width="800">

-Here is the apples example in practice:
+Here is `else` in practice:

 ```js
 let apples = 2;